 Methamphetamine, also known as meth, speed, chalk, ice, Tina, and crystal, is a potent, highly addictive stimulant that affects the central nervous system.
 It can be used by snorting, eating, smoking or injecting.
 Meth can be found in a variety of forms but is most commonly found as a white to light brown crystalline powder that dissolves easily.
 According to the 2012 NSDUH, over 12 million people have tried methamphetamine at least once.
-Some of the signs that indicate meth dependence include:

 It is typical for symptoms to occur following abstinence from Meth and could last for an extended period of time.
 If you are experiencing paranoid thoughts, hallucinations, insomnia, fear, confusion, or mood disturbances while in treatment, your master’s level clinical team will be here as your aid to deal with these symptoms.
 At The Raleigh House, our staff will make sure you feel safe and comfortable throughout your treatment.

 Meth abuse disrupts brain functionality and normal activities.
 Group and individual therapy sessions focus on gaining awareness and properly addressing the chemical imbalances occurring in the brain.
 These sessions work towards behavioral changes and healthy coping mechanisms.
 Groups are held daily and individual sessions are determined between the client and their primary therapist.